 Additionally, reclaimed water was used in lieu of potable water in a process at the wastewater treatment plant.
-The reclaimed water facility produced 121,661,954 gallons or 333,320 gallons per day (gpd) on average in 2020.
+The reclaimed water facility produced 124,345,690 gallons or 340,673 gallons per day (gpd) on average in 2021.

 The Tech Park's Innovation Partnership Building, Gant Building, and Engineering Science Building use reclaimed water for toilet flushing and meeting their cooling needs.
-By substituting processed wastewater for drinking water for these uses, the University expects to save at least 44,000 gpd of potable water during the cooling season.

 UConn has ambitions to further reduce our potable water usage through other reclaimed water applications, namely irrigation.
-UConn has been collaboratively working with DEEP and DPH on a permitting strategy for use of reclaimed water for irrigation and a permit application is being developed to allow for use in future irrigation seasons.
+UConn has been collaboratively working with

+DEEP and DPH on a permitting strategy.
+Strategy for use of reclaimed water for irrigation and a permit application is being developed to allow for use in future irrigation seasons.
 An ongoing effort to repair/ replace steam and condensate return pipe has also shown a water savings at the University's Central Utility Plant.